fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

     **You may have noticed that we are using `FedAverage` in the `Experiment` configuration, while using `ScaffoldServerModule` \ `ScaffoldClientModule` as an `Optimizer`.
 In fact, `FedAverage` `Aggregator` in `Fed-BioMed` refers to the way model weights are aggregated before optimization, and should not be confused with the [whole `FedAvg` algorithm](https://arxiv.org/abs/1602.05629), which is basically a SGD optimizer performed on `Node` side using `FedAvg` `Aggregtor`.**

-!!! warning "Incompatibility with SecAgg"
+!!! warning "Security issues using auxiliary variables when using SecAgg"
-    Currently, `declearn` optimizers based on auxiliary variables (like `Scaffold`), do not have their auxiliary variables protected by [`SecAgg`](../../user-guide/advanced-optimization) secure aggregation mechanism yet.
+    Currently, `declearn` optimizers based on auxiliary variables (like `Scaffold`), do not have their auxiliary variables protected by [`SecAgg`](../../user-guide/secagg/introduction) secure aggregation mechanism yet.
 This is something that will be changed in future `Fed-BioMed` releases.

 You can find more examples in [Advanced Optimizers tutorial](../../tutorials/optimizers/01-fedopt-and-scaffold.ipynb)